What is the difference between chapter 7 bankruptcy and chapter 13 bankruptcy?

 An order called the “Automatic Stay” is issued as soon as your bankruptcy case is filed, protecting you from most creditor actions including contacting you to attempt to collect the debt.
-However, there are some exceptions which we are happy to discuss during your free consultation.
+However, there are some exceptions which we are happy to discuss during your consultation.

 Does bankruptcy wipe out all of my debt?